-You must elect that this benefit and rebate is paid directly to the child care service provider.
+You can now elect that this benefit and rebate is paid directly to the child care service provider.

 If a carer chooses this option, they will need to provide all invoices for pre-approved child care to the department who will make payment directly to the child care centre.

 3. Repay any child care rebate reimbursements

 At the end of the financial year, you will be required to repay any child care rebate reimbursement you receive to the department (if you register to receive child care assistance directly through the department).

 At the end of the financial year you'll receive your 15% rebate.
 As the department will be paying your total child care costs upfront we will deduct this rebate over time from your carer payments.

 Child Care Subsidy

 Centrelink asks carers to estimate their annual income when determining their CCB entitlements.

 If Centrelink determines you have been overpaid and are required to ‘pay back’ Centrelink, you can present this documentation to the department to seek approval for reimbursement.